Get A Free Legal Consultation

 - No out-of-pocket costs

-Shareholder Perry Browder is head of the Asbestos Group at Simmons Hanly Conroy.
-He has worked for more than 20 years helping numerous families resolve hundreds of million dollar-plus cases.
+Shareholder Perry Browder is head of the Asbestos Department at Simmons Hanly Conroy.
+He has worked for more than 30 years helping numerous families resolve hundreds of million dollar-plus cases.

-Today, Perry manages the firm’s nearly 40 asbestos attorneys who are organized into multiple asbestos trial teams.
+Today, Perry manages the firm’s more than 50 asbestos attorneys who are organized into multiple asbestos trial teams.
 He oversees all asbestos cases to ensure they are handled in an efficient manner that maximizes results and minimizes hassle for clients and their families, so they can focus on their health.

 “People hire the firm for our expertise and our compassion,” Perry said.
 “Even though we’re one of the largest firms in the country, we treat our clients like family.
 We are sensitive to their needs and at the same time we have a proven track record of getting results.”